Woffee/Envismetrics/data/reproducibility_guide.md

   - A **simulated data point** (▲) is also shown for theoretical comparison

 > ⚠️ **Important Note on Figure 3b:**
-> The triangular simulated peak current in Figure 3b is based on a **new feature available in the local (Python) version** of Envismetrics.
+> The triangular simulated peak current shown in Figure 3b is generated using a **newly implemented feature in the local (Python) version** of Envismetrics.
-> This feature is **not yet available** in the web version at the time of submission.
-To reproduce Figure 3b exactly, please use the local codebase from GitHub.
-The current online tool only performs linear regression based on experimental data.
+> This feature is **not yet available** in the web-based version at the time of submission.
+> To reproduce Figure 3b exactly, please refer to the local codebase on GitHub.
+The web version currently supports only experimental data fitting and linear regression.
+> For precise reproduction, see:
+> [`CV_General.ipynb`](https://github.com/Woffee/Envismetrics/blob/main/src/CV_General.ipynb), section: **`## (Function 3) 3.2 Randles–Ševčík analysis module – mechanism verification module`**
 ---

 ### Additional Notes